Dissipationless dynamics of spin supersolid states in a spin-1/2 triangular antiferromagnet with impurities: Magnon dispersions via linear spin-wave theory

 where $[H]_{\textbf{k}}$ is a $6\times 6$ matrix.
-Here we only consider terms involving two operators, and the lattice spacing is set to 1 for simplicity.
-We perform the Bogoliubov transformation where the quasi-particle excitations naturally obey the bosonic commutation relations.
-For a generic quadratic bosonic Hamiltonian, the excitations can be obtained by diagonalizing the dynamical matrix $[H]_{\textbf{k}}^{dyn}$ which is defined as~\cite{smit2020magnon}

-where $\textbf{1}$ is a 3-dimensional identity matrix.
-Numerically, one can also follow the steps by Colpa~\cite{colpa1978diagonalization} to obtain the magnon excitations of this type of Hamiltonian; also see discussions in Refs.~\cite{smit2020magnon,maldonado1993bogoliubov,serga2012brillouin}.
+Here, we only consider terms involving two operators, and the lattice spacing is set to 1.
+The Bogoliubov transformation is then performed, yielding quasiparticle excitations that obey the bosonic commutation relations.
+For a generic quadratic bosonic Hamiltonian, the quasiparticle excitations can be obtained by diagonalizing the dynamical matrix $[H]_{\textbf{k}}^{\rm dyn}$, defined as~\cite{smit2020magnon} where $\textbf{1}$ is the three-dimensional identity matrix.
+Numerically, the magnon excitations of this type of Hamiltonian can also be obtained by following the procedure of Colpa~\cite{colpa1978diagonalization}; see Refs.~\cite{maldonado1993bogoliubov,serga2012brillouin,smit2020magnon} for further discussions.

-Solving $[H]_{\textbf{k}}^{dyn}$ for the eigenvalues $\varepsilon (\textbf{k})$, we arrive at three positive energy dispersions.
-Other three negative dispersions are neglected.
-The three magnon dispersions are plotted in the main text with different $h_{z}$ for the corresponding state.
+Diagonalizing $[H]_{\textbf{k}}^{\rm dyn}$ yields six eigenvalues $\varepsilon (\textbf{k})$, three of which are positive and correspond to the physical magnon dispersions.
+The other three negative eigenvalues are discarded.
+The three physical magnon dispersions for each corresponding state and for different values of $h_{z}$ are plotted in the main text.